Skip to main content

 A Personal Injury Attorney’s Role in Independent Medical Examinations

 Accident victims should always seek immediate medical attention.
 Accidents can cause acute injuries requiring immediate treatment as well as injuries that may not be apparent for days or weeks after the accident.
-Personal injury attorneys know that a medical exam immediately after an accident serves two purposes: 1) to treat injuries; 2) to provide a baseline for measuring improvement or decline in the victim’s physical and mental health.
+Personal injury attorneys know that a medical exam immediately after an accident serves two main purposes: 1) to treat injuries; 2) to provide a baseline for measuring improvement or decline in the victim’s physical and mental health.
+In addition to obtaining treatment from their own physicians, accident victims represented by personal injury attorneys often must undergo a medical exam by a doctor chosen by the lawyers representing the person who hurt them.
+California law allows these examinations, called Independent Medical Examinations or IMEs.

+A doctor’s exam can be stressful under the best circumstances.
+Amid litigation, they can cause extreme anxiety and stress.
 The personal injury attorneys at Reiner, Slaughter & Frankel LLP help accident victims navigate both the medical and legal process.
-They want all accident victims to understand their rights and the personal injury attorney’s role related to IME’s.
+They want all accident victims to understand their rights and the personal injury attorney’s role related to IMEs.

-What is an Independent Medical Examination?
+What are Independent Medical Examinations?

 While the exam is called an “Independent Medical Examination,” the medical experts are not independent; they work for the defendant.
 The purpose of the IME is to resolve the defendant’s questions about the plaintiff’s medical condition.

-The CCP lists the rights of the plaintiff and restrictions that apply to the IME.
+The CCP lists the rights of the plaintiff and the restrictions that apply to the IME.
 For example, the exam must be conducted within 75 miles of where the plaintiff lives, and the exam cannot include any tests or procedures that are painful or intrusive.
 The scope of the exam is limited to the plaintiff’s personal injury claims.

 Two of the most common reasons a defendant requests an IME are